 Expanding business operations through integrations with payment gateways or third-party platforms offer more opportunities but also escalates fraud risks.
 ML-powered fraud detection can vigilantly monitor transactions within partner networks, swiftly identifying and thwarting fraudulent activities originating from integrated systems.

-The Technical Perspective of Credit Card Fraud Detection with ML
+Credit Card Fraud Detection with Machine Learning: Development and Implementation

 The Process of Credit Card Fraud Detection with ML

-In the context of preventing credit card scam, the first stage involves collecting data from different sources such as transaction logs, customer information databases, device details, external data sources, and historical fraud data.
+In the context of preventing credit card scams, it involves collecting data from different sources such as transaction logs, customer information databases, device details, external data sources, and historical fraud data.
 However, the raw data obtained from these sources often contains inconsistencies, missing values, outliers, and other issues that need to be addressed before it can be effectively used to spot frauds.

 To clean, transform, and prepare the raw data for analysis, ML engineers apply data preprocessing techniques.
 This involves several steps: